 - You need a full UK driving licence – online DVLA checks will be carried out for successful candidates.

 - You should have the right to work in the UK.

 - You must not have any unspent criminal convictions.

 - Will need to have a minimum of GCSE A*-C grade in both English and Maths or equivalent.
 In the UK the equivalent is Key Skills/Basic Skills or Adult Literacy and Numeracy Level 2.

 - Overseas applicants, with the right to work in the UK, will be assessed case by case.

 - For further information please read the frequently asked questions.

-Part-time firefighters are men and women who are ‘on-call’.
-They respond to emergencies when they’re alerted by our fire control, who handle the 999 calls across Hertfordshire.
+On-call firefighters are men and women who respond to emergencies when they’re alerted by our fire control, who handle the 999 calls across Hertfordshire.